Relocating to Calgary in 2026? Your No-Regrets Calgary Relocation Guide

 3. Cost of Living in Calgary: What to Know Before Relocating

-Another major benefit is that Alberta has no provincial sales tax, meaning your everyday purchases are cheaper than in provinces like Ontario or British Columbia that charge additional taxes.
+Another major benefit is that Alberta has no provincial sales tax, meaning your everyday purchases are cheaper than in provinces like Ontario or British Columbia.
+Alberta also maintains competitive personal income tax rates, which can help your take-home pay go further when combined with Calgary’s housing affordability.

-Utilities in Calgary are also reasonably priced, especially compared to other Canadian cities.
-For a typical Calgary household, monthly utility costs (including electricity, heating, water, and waste removal) average around $250 to $450, depending on your energy usage.
-Public transportation is another budget-friendly option, with monthly adult transit passes costing around $115, making it easy and affordable to get around the city if you prefer not to drive.
+Utilities in Calgary are also reasonably priced compared to other Canadian cities.
+For a typical household, monthly utility costs (electricity, heating, water, waste) often range from approximately $250 to $450, depending on home size and energy use.
+Public transportation is another budget-friendly option, with monthly adult Calgary Transit passes typically costing around $118 / month (adult), making it easy and relatively affordable to get around if you prefer not to drive.

 4. How Big is Calgary?